hirppa/collaboration/README.md

 ## Collaboration Structure

-Product owner ↔ Senior developer ↔ Junior developer
+Project owner ↔ Senior developer ↔ Junior developer

 ## Development Workflow

-1. Product owner defines the business requirements
+1. Project owner defines the business requirements
 2. Senior developer creates the software requirements specification
 3. Junior developer implements the specified requirements
 4. Senior developer reviews and approves the implementation
 5. Senior developer deploys and tests the approved implementation in the test environment
-6. Product owner approves the implementation
+6. Project owner approves the implementation
-7. Senior developer deploys the approved implementation to the production environment
+7. Senior developer deploys the approved implementation to the projection environment